release-engineering/greenwave/docs/package-specific-policies.rst

 Now you can find in the link of the build in Koji the nvr of the build.
 Example: ``python-ansi2html-1.1.1-114.fc28``

-In case of a misconfigured gating.yaml you would need to repeate the build.
-To avoid this it is possible to validate the gating.yaml file before starting the build.
+In case of a misconfigured remote rule you would need to repeate the build.
+To avoid this it is possible to validate the remote rule file before starting the build.
 To do that you can use this command (in this example we are using the Fedora Greenwave instance in production):